Farapayamak/CSharp/README.md

 Install-Package Farapayamak.RestClient -Version 1.1.0
 ```
 ### SOAP
-For consuming the SOAP web service, you can add (http://api.payamak-panel.com)[our endpoints] (listed below) as _service reference_ to your project or take a look at the provided _QuickStart_ project to make the life easier.
+For consuming the SOAP web service, you can add our (http://api.payamak-panel.com)[endpoints] (listed below) as _service reference_ to your project or take a look at the provided _QuickStart_ project to make the life easier.

 - http://api.payamak-panel.com/post/send.asmx
 - http://api.payamak-panel.com/post/contacts.asmx